redfin/react-server/packages/react-server/README.md

 ## What is it?

 React Server is an [Express](http://expressjs.com/) [middleware](http://expressjs.com/guide/using-middleware.html)
-for serving universal (isomorphic) JavaScript applications built with [React](https://facebook.github.io/react/) which borrows some performance ideas from [Facebook's Big Pipe](https://www.facebook.com/notes/facebook-engineering/bigpipe-pipelining-web-pages-for-high-performance/389414033919/).
+for serving universal (isomorphic) JavaScript applications built with [React](https://facebook.github.io/react/).

 Read more on [our dev blog](https://www.redfin.com/blog/tag/react-server).

 ## Getting started